tvm-contest/devex/README.md

 ## For Developers

 The primary instance installed in Kubernetes Cluster.
-But you can start it locally using docker-compose `docker-compose up` command.
+But you can start it locally using `docker-compose up --build` command.
 Required docker-compose and docker installed.

 But you have to set some ENV variables.